Nanofus/novel.js/README.md

 #### Cookie

 The first way to save a game is to use the browser's cookies.
 If you use this option, make sure you have the required legal notifications in your game.
 The game is saved as a cookie named `gameData`, and contains the `game.json` file Base64 encoded.
 The cookie has an expiration time of 365 days by default.
 There can currently be only a single saved game.
+Note that cookies might not work when testing the game on `localhost` in some browsers.

 #### Text